LassePSH/portfolio/_posts/2024-05-01-fractality-of-streets.md

 f(x) = ax^{-k}
 $$

-The figure below shows the degree distribution of 52 different cities using a dual graph representation with a direction continuity approach.
+The figure below shows the degree distribution of 52 different cities using a dual graph representation with a direction continuity approach [^1].

 ![dist](images/fractality/real_degree.png)
 *Figure 1: Degree Distribition*